Street name controversy: Causes

 In the first two cases, a street name controversy is about the symbolic contents of the name, whereas in the latter three scenarios the issue is about the linguistic form of the name (in the last case simply because the new name is different from the old one).

 Solutions

-There is a broad spectrum of views with regards to how to resolve street name controversies, varying from radical change to complete maintenance of the status quo.
+There is a broad spectrum of views on how to resolve street name controversies, varying from radical change to complete maintenance of the status quo.
 These views could be roughly categorised into the following attitudes, which can overlap in practice: